This article provides the steps required to boot a target machine into the Datto Utilities environment from a USB drive.

-- If you are imaging or restoring physical hardware, Datto recommends using the USB ports which are directly connected to the motherboard.
-These are often the USB ports located on the back of the machine.
+- If you are imaging or restoring physical hardware, Datto recommends using the USB ports that have a direct connection to the motherboard.
+You can often find these ports on the back of the machine.
 For best performance, use a USB 2.0 port or better.

 Boot the target machine into its BIOS or Motherboard Firmware (UEFI) settings.
 Configure it to boot from the USB drive.
 Depending on your motherboard and how the BIOS handles the boot process, you may need to disable the UEFI Secure Boot feature as well.
 After configuring your settings, reboot the production machine.